-When couples attend our wedding shows, they receive a bag with a complimentary copy of South Sound Wedding & Event magazine in it.
+When couples attend our wedding show, they receive a bag with a complimentary copy of South Sound Wedding & Event magazine in it.
 Plus there are promotional materials, products, announcements for open houses and other wedding events.

 Some wedding professionals should be local, for example, the caterer, florist and cake baker.
 You don’t wantyour food to be overcooked, or your flowers to wilt, or your cake frosting to melt because it’s been in the hot weather for too long during travel.